SiavashShams/Helmet-Rule-Violation-Detection-YOLO/README.md

 - The video resolution is 1920x1080.
 - The testing data has another 100 videos, but will be released later.
 For this assignment, it is sufficient to use only the training data to develop/evaluate models by splitting the training data into train/val sets.

 Each motorcycle in the annotated frame has bounding box annotation of each rider with or without helmet information, for upto a maximum of 4 riders in a motorcycle.
-The class id (labels) of the object classes in this dataset is as follows:
+The class id (labels) of the object classes in the original data is as follows:

 - 1, motorbike: bounding box of motorcycle
 - 2, DHelmet: bounding box of the motorcycle driver, if he/she is wearing a helmet